 Thank you for the care you provide

-- Please encorrage the family to register with us or you can proactively contact us for a professional referral and we can reach out with helpful information and connect them with the SUDC Foundation for expert professional and peer bereavement support.
-The U.S.-based SUDC Foundation is a global organisation supporting over 1000 families worldwide including many from the UK.
+- Please encourage the family to register with us or you can proactively contact us for a professional referral and we can reach out with helpful information and connect them with support services.

 - An umbrella organisation called The Good Grief Trust is useful for helping families find local bereavement support